lyingparachute/Classroom/README.md

 ### Web application for classroom management.
 App provides frontend endpoints

+Classroom is a powerful tool that enables universities to manage their academic operations from a single, centralized platform, providing an efficient and effective solution for academic management.

+It is a comprehensive **web application** developed using **Java and Spring** framework, designed to provide a centralized management system for universities.
+With Classroom, students, teachers, and deans can login to their respective accounts and access a wide range of functionalities to efficiently manage academic activities.
+The application is specifically designed to streamline and simplify administrative tasks.

+**Feature ideas:**

+* course scheduling,
+* grade tracking,
+* attendance management,
+* assignment submission,
+* platform for students to interact with teachers and peers, allowing them to collaborate on projects, discuss coursework, and receive feedback.

 ## HOW TO RUN APP LOCALLY:

 ### 1. Clone the project